 3. Inner Asian Philology (comparative and historical Turkic, Mongolian, Manchu, Tibetan, Tungus, Khotanese Saka, Sogdian, Tokharian, Gandhari [Niya] Prakrit, etc.)

-Upon enrolling in graduate school the candidate should offer proof of competence in one foreign “tool” language (this will be done by way of examination in the first term of study), and sometime during the first two years of residence, she or he should also demonstrate competence in a second, selected from among those especially pertinent to the topic of specialization.
-“Tool” languages, such as French, German, Italian, Russian, Japanese, etc., are to be distinguished from “source” languages, such as Turkic, Mongolian, Chinese, Arabic, Persian, and Sanskrit.
-In particular cases where one of the latter is not a “source” language, it may be considered a “tool” language.
+Upon enrolling in graduate school the candidate should offer proof of competence in at least one foreign “tool” language (this will be done by way of examination in the first term of study), and sometime during the first two years of residence, he or she should also demonstrate competence by way of examination in a second “tool” language, selected from among those especially pertinent to the student’s topic of specialization.
+“Tool” languages, such as French, German, Italian, Russian, Japanese, etc., are to be distinguished from “source” languages such as Arabic, Chinese, Manchu, Mongolian, Persian, Tibetan, Turkic, and Sanskrit; in particular cases, where one of the latter is not a “source” language it may be considered a “tool” language.
 Students are expected to be competent in the language(s) of their primary focus, and will be required to take written examinations in their “source” language or languages, both with and without the aid of a dictionary.

 A grade of Incomplete (INC) must be converted into a letter grade before the beginning of the next registration period or it will become permanent, unless the student has successfully petitioned the GSAS Dean’s office for an extension.
 No grade of Incomplete can be used to satisfy any departmental requirement.